STAGES OF PITCHING:

 What the judges are asked to ignore:

-- Any reference to awards or rankings not published by Mergermarket or Dealogic
+- Any reference to non-Mergermarket awards and rankings

-- Deals that don’t meet criteria for inclusion in Mergermarket’s M&A deals database
+- Deals that don’t meet our criteria for inclusion in Mergermarket’s database

 - Financing or underwriting on deals where you had no M&A mandate